Alexandra-Wernersson/Merlin/README.md

 * Make training into one file or something you can choose in the config file so one can run ```python train.py examples/example_config.ini 'cosmo'/'nuisance'``` or similar.
 * Create plotting notebook and plotting script.
 * Add the heavy 65 parameter case
+* Make the whole pipeline run at once
 * and more....